SequoiaSan/SimpleMusicPlayer/README.md

 **Note**: This mode does not support variable BPM.

 This is the simplest option, ideal for game jams or projects with minimal audio needs.

+- **Transition**: If enabled, the cue continues across map/level changes without restarting.
+- **Cross Fade**: If enabled, the cue starts to fade in while the previous one starts to fade out.
+- **Cross Fade Time**: Specifies the duration (in seconds) for the crossfade transition to complete.
+- **Force Play**: If enabled, the cue restarts from the beginning when node executed, even if `Transition` is active.

 ---